-This study focuses on implications of the erosion of the US automobile industry for the mental health and safety of Michigan autoworkers who faced potential job loss.
+This study focuses on the implications of the erosion of the US automobile industry for the mental health and safety of Michigan autoworkers who faced potential job loss.
 Involuntary worker exit has been found to have substantial effects on depressive symptoms, even after adjusting for baseline health.14 Taking advantage of individual-level data from an existing study of a United Autoworkers-General Motors (UAW-GM) cohort, we examine associations between worker exit and risk of suicide and fatal overdose.
 The cohort includes workers at three GM manufacturing facilities in Michigan - one located in an urban center, one in a more rural area, and one in a small city.
-We focus on the period since the late 1970s that captures acceleration in the decline of the industry.
-By the end of follow-up all three study plants had been closed.
+We focus on the period since the late 1970s, which captures acceleration in the decline of the industry.
+By the end of follow-up all three study plants had closed.

 Methods: